dretcm/Drive-Car-with-Hands/README.md

 # Drive-Car-with-Hands
-A Game of driving car with hands detection.
+A Game of driving car with hands detection, with cv2, mediapipe, pygame.